djhshih/djhshih.github.io/res/computing.md

 Given these limitations, MacOS is not an ideal substitute for Linux in bioinformatic research projects.

-### Recommendation
+## Set up

-Beginner Linux users should setup a Fedora virtual machine on their computers using [Virtual Box](https://www.virtualbox.org/wiki/Downloads).
+Beginner Linux users who are interested in scientific research should setup a Fedora virtual machine on their computers using [Virtual Box](https://www.virtualbox.org/wiki/Downloads).
 This would allow users to learn software tools and develop code on their Fedora virtual machine and transition as seamlessly as possible to server environments based on CentOS.

-Experienced Linux users can consider setting up dual-boot computers or dedicated computers running Fedora, Arch Linux, or NixOS.
+Power Linux users who would like to become more productive in Linux can consider setting up dual-boot computers or dedicated computers running Fedora, Arch Linux, or NixOS.

+## Development workflows

+#### Local to remote development

+1. Write code on your local computer using
+    - Visual Studio Code
+    - R Studio
+    - JupyterLab
+    - vim

+2. Log on to remote comptuer using `ssh`.

+3. Use `git` to synchronize your code between the local and remote computers.
+   Use `rsync` to synchronize data, especially binary files.

+4. Run code on the remote computer.

+### Remote development with browser

+1. Set up ssh tunnel between the remote computer and your local computer.

+2. Write code on the remote computer using a local web browser with
+    - R Studio Server
+    - JupyterLab

+3. Run code on the remote computer as you develop.

+#### Remote development with command line

+1. Log on to remote computer using `ssh`.

+2. Start a `tmux` session.

+3. Use `vim` with the `Nvim-R` plugin for R, or `vim-slime` plugin for everything else.